-To find out more, visit parkinsons. org.uk/excellencenetwork
+Find out more: at parkinsons.org.uk/excellencenetwork

-Access further information and support
+Access more information and support

-We provide information and support on all aspects of Parkinson's for everyone affected by the condition and those who care for them on our website and through our publications and other resources.
-Visit parkinsons.org.uk or call 0808 800 3030 to find out more.
+We provide information and support on all aspects of Parkinson's for everyone living with the condition, and those who care for them, on our website and through our publications and other resources.
+Visit parkinsons.org.uk or call 0808 800 0303 to find out more.